canonical/snapd/docs/interfaces.md

 Can access files and IPC needed by modern browsers.
 This interface is intended to be used when using an embedded Chromium Content API or using the sandboxes in major browsers from vendors like Google and Mozilla.
+The ``allow-sandbox`` attribute may be used to give the necessary access to use the browser's sandbox functionality.

 Usage: reserved
 Auto-Connect: yes
 Attributes:
-- allow-browser-sandbox: true|false (defaults to ``false``)
+- allow-sandbox: true|false (defaults to ``false``)

 ### cups-control